Gustav Jaenecke: Personal life

 Jaenecke was the youngest son of a wealthy banker.
 He had three siblings.
-He took over his wife's family shoe factory in early 1930s.
+He took over his wife's family shoe factory in the early 1930s.
 In 1939, he published his autobiography Jagd hinter dem Puck.
 During the Second World War, the Nazi government ordered special shoes for people with disabilities from his company.
 Considered vital to the war effort, he could never be enlisted in the army and could stay in Berlin.
 At the end of the war, he was forced to abandon his factory located in the east of the city, which fell under Soviet control.
 He moved to Hannover and tried unsuccessfully to open a new shoe factory.
 With the intervention of a childhood friend, he became a member of the board of directors of a casino in Bad Neuenahr.
 It also managed the Redoute, a famous ballroom in Bad Godesberg, and Bonner Press Club, a group of journalists from Bonn.
 In 1975, he became the principal shareholder of Casino Berlin.
 The management company still bears his name.

-Gustav Jaenecke married Elisabeth "Lisa" von Dobeneck, former wife of another German tennis star Gottfried von Cramm.
+Gustav Jaenecke married Elisabeth "Lisa" von Dobeneck, former wife of another German tennis star, Gottfried von Cramm.
 They divorced and Lisa married Wolfgang Amman.